-Depending on site and severity of over granulation or if issue remains unresolved
+Depending on site and severity of over granulation

-4th Line: Referral should always be considered to specialist services for further investigations / biopsy / excision, i.e. Dermatology / Plastics /Tissue Viability, ColoreConsultant / in the case of Gastrostomy - referral to Gastroenterology for consideration of replacement tube
+4th Line Referal should always be considered to specialist services for further investigations / biopsy / excision, i.e. Dermatology / Plastics / Colorectal Consultant / in the case of Gastrostomy - referral to Gastroenterology for consideration of replacement tube

 - Sharp debridement should only be undertaken by Practitioners trained in this practice. - Silver nitrate should only be used as a very last resort, if all other treatments fail, with the exception of Stoma where this is considered 2nd line due to site only for use under specialist instruction.
-Risk of damage to peri-wound areas, increased pain and potential tissue necrosis - Stoma Large nodular areas of granulation around stoma unsuitable for silver nitrate treatment should be reviewed by a Consultant Colorectal Surgeon to assess for possible surgical excision/alternative treatment pathway if thought appropriate. - Chronic, associated peristomal skin issues that do not improve with treatment procedures recommended by the Stoma Nurse should then be referred to the Specialist Dermatology Team.
+Risk of damage to peri wound areas, increased pain and potential tissue necrosis - Stoma Large nodular areas of granulation around stoma unsuitable for silver nitrate treatment should be reviewed by a Consultant Colorectal Surgeon to assess for possible surgical excision/alternative treatment pathway if thought appropriate. - Chronic, associated peristomal skin issues that do not improve with treatment procedures recommended by the Stoma Nurse should then be referred to the Specialist Dermatology Team.